alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

 }
 ```

-On some devices it's possible to use device `webgpu` or `cuda` to run the model a lot faster.
+Be noted that WebGPU may not work on some devices and models. [dtype](https://github.com/huggingface/transformers.js/blob/main/src/utils/dtypes.js) is set to `auto`.

 You can add other paramgers under `parameters` (they will be passed to the model).

-If `chat_template` is `true`, the full prompt message will be
+A "chat template" will be used for these instruct models, which may also not supported by some other models:

 ```js
 [